 Ingredients

-- 1 cup marinara/pasta sauce
+- 1 cup marinara sauce, or pizza sauce

-- 1 cup shredded cheese (mozzarella or Italian blend)
+- 1 cup shredded cheese, mozzarella or Italian blend

 - 4 tablespoons butter, melted

-- 2 garlic cloves, minced
+- 2 large garlic cloves, minced

-- 1/2 teaspoon Italian seasoning
+- ยฝ teaspoon Italian seasoning

 - pinch of salt